-Learning Disability Assessment
+Learning Disability Testing

+Learning disabilities typically do not go away on their own, but they can be managed with intervention and educational accommodations.
 With reading and writing, addressing difficulties with encoding/decoding, fluency and comprehension/expression is necessary.
 If any difficulties are found in these areas, we can examine the component skills of literacy, such as phonological awareness, orthographic awareness and rapid naming.

 Math performance is examined for written and applied math on word problems and fluency in recalling basic facts.
 We also can examine the building blocks of math, such as number sense and development of an internal number line.

 Once we know the underlying issues at hand, we can recommend effective solutions to address them.
 This happens through our educational advocacy program and other aftercare services once the learning disabilities testing is complete.

 For More Information about Learning Disabilities Testing, Contact (734) 994-9466